It affects people of every race, class, social group, religion, and gender. It does not discriminate.

-We’re grateful to report that the initiative has distributed 513,270 units of free life-saving naloxone in 21 states through December 31, 2021.
+We’re grateful to report that the initiative has distributed over 625,000 units of free life-saving naloxone in 21 states through December 31, 2022.

 The overdose crisis remains one of our country’s greatest healthcare and societal challenges of all time.
 As we begin to prepare for the new year ahead, we wanted you to know that the Voices Project remains committed to facing this challenge head on.
 We’ll continue to build on the foundation of the Overdose Response Initiative to reach even more communities in 2022 – and forge new partnerships that will heal communities and save lives.